snozbot/fungus/CONTRIBUTING.md

 Fork and clone the Fungus repo (see [fork a repo] )

-Make sure the tests pass locally (more information on how to do this coming soon).
+Make sure the tests pass locally (see the project readme for instructions).

 Make your change.
 Add tests for your change.
 Make the tests pass locally.